Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Interpretation of the Symmetries under Hamiltonian Constraints

 \item[(III)] States connected by gauge transformations are physically equivalent.
 When transformed by $G$, are they still physically equivalent? \end{itemize} Let us add a little more.
 For (I), the physical states are restricted on a hypersurface in the phase space determined by the constraints, and some transformation $G$ may move such states outside the surface, rendering them no longer physical ones.
-For (II), consider, for example, transforming the ADM mass $M$ by $G=\tB^-$.
+For (II), using the constraints, one can construct different (but weakly equivalent) expressions of $\MO$.
+Applying the transformation $G$ to each generically can yield different results (even if the constraints are used afterward).
+For example, in the case of the vacuum model (Sec.\ref{sec:Schwarzschild}), consider the transformation of the ADM mass $M$ by $G=\tB^-$.
 The definition \eqref{M_def} contains $\tP_-$, and the mass changes by the transformation.
-However, if we use the constraint \eqref{H_g5} and express $\tP_-$ in $\tP_+$ first, then the mass does not.
+However, if we use the constraint \eqref{H_g5} and express $\tP_-$ in $\tP_+$ first, then the mass does not change.
 For (III), physically equivalent states are represented by a single gauge orbit.
 If a transformation $G$ moves a gauge orbit to another one, that transformation is gauge-independent.
-In other words, the transformation of a gauge-invariant observable $\MO$ by such a $G$ is gauge-invariant, where $\MO$ commutes with the gauge constraints.
+In other words, the transformation of a gauge-invariant observable $\MO$ by such a $G$ is gauge-invariant.
+See Fig.\ref{f:PointIII}.

-The points (I)--(III) are satisfied if a symmetry generator $G$ commutes with the gauge constraints, as shown below in an example.
-Actually, the transformation induced by such a generator does not alter the theory; that is, it acts as a symmetry transformation that leaves the Hamiltonian invariant.
+The points (I)--(III) are satisfied if a symmetry generator $G$ commutes with the gauge constraints, as discussed below.
+Indeed, the transformation induced by such generators maps a solution to another in the original theory (dynamical symmetry) and does not change the theory itself.
+(In the action level, it acts as a symmetry transformation that leaves the action (without fixing $N$) invariant.
+See Appendix \ref{A:Action}.)
 On the other hand, for symmetry generators $G$ that do not commute with the gauge constraints, the three points require careful attention.
+This is the main topic we will discuss below.

-In our system \eqref{H_again}, there exist such symmetry generators: $B^a$, $Q_0$, and $Q_-$.
-One possible interpretation of transformations by $Q_0$ and $Q_-$ involves incorporating the transformation of the lapse function $N$ \cite{Achour2019}.
-In contrast, for $B^a$, to the best of our knowledge, no such interpretation exists.
+Let us focus on our system \eqref{H_again} again.
+The three symmetry generators $B^a$, $Q_0$, and $Q_-$ do not commute with the Hamiltonian constraint.
+The interpretation of these symmetries remains unclear, and there can be various possibilities.
+One interpretation of transformations by $Q_0$ and $Q_-$ involves incorporating the transformation of the lapse function $N$ \cite{Achour2019}.
+In contrast, to the best of our knowledge, no such interpretation exists for $B^a$.